ZiyuWang1121/Collaborative-Workspace-System/README.md

 ## Testing Instruction
 Please refer to the following steps to use this system:
-1. Download all the files and make sure that the directories are in original order.
+1. Clone or download the repository
+2. Important: Due to file size limits, the trained model is not hosted directly on GitHub.
+You must:
+   - Open deep_skill_model.pth.txt in the repository.
+   - Follow the link inside to download the model separately and place it in the correct project folder.
-2. Open your terminal and go to the correct directory.
+3. Open your terminal and run `streamlit run main.py` from the project directory.
-3. Use the command `streamlit run main.py` to activate the system.
 4. You can then input your own data or use the "Generate sample data" in the sidebar for demonstration.

 ## Project Objectives